MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-overview.md

 In SQL Server big data clusters, Kubernetes is responsible for the state of the SQL Server big data clusters; Kubernetes builds and configures the cluster nodes, assigns pods to nodes, and monitors the health of the cluster.

-### Big Data Clusters Architecture
+### Big data clusters architecture

-Nodes in the cluster are arranged into three logical planes: the control plane, the compute pane, and the data plane.
+Nodes in the cluster are arranged into three logical planes: the control plane, the compute plane, and the data plane.
 Each plane has different responsibilities in the cluster.
 Every Kubernetes node in a SQL Server big data cluster is hosting pods for components of at least one plane.

 ![Architecture overview](media/big-data-cluster-overview/architecture-diagram-planes.png)